-The Vontobel Fund - GEC is categorized as an "Article 9 SFDR" financial product, the most demanding SFDR category with the highest disclosure requirements.
-To qualify for this category, an impact fund such as ours must reflect intentionality and must have a sustainable investment objective, i.e., the ambition to contribute to environmental and/or social objectives.
+The Vontobel GEC strategy is categorized as an "Article 9 SFDR" financial product, the most demanding SFDR category with the highest disclosure requirements.
+To qualify for this category, an impact portfolio such as ours must reflect intentionality and must have a sustainable investment objective, i.e., the ambition to contribute to environmental and/or social objectives.